Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 #### 5. **Recent Updates**

-*   **Native Image Sharing Fix (2025-09-09)**:
+*   **Native App Support and Sharing**:
+    *   The project has been initialized with Capacitor to support native Android builds, including preparations for the Play Store.
-    *   Fixed Android native image sharing to send actual image files instead of links to WhatsApp.
+    *   Implemented native file sharing using Capacitor plugins to send actual image files instead of links to WhatsApp.
-    *   Updated `nativeSharing.ts` to use `BASE64` encoding instead of `UTF8` for proper file handling.
-    *   Enhanced `imageUtils.ts` with Capacitor-specific CORS handling for native app context.
-    *   Improved Android file provider configuration in `AndroidManifest.xml` for better image sharing compatibility.
-    *   Added comprehensive error logging throughout the sharing process for better debugging.
+    *   Fixed permissions and sharing logic for a more robust native experience.
+*   **Performance and Dependencies**:
+    *   Reduced bundle size by removing unused dependencies.
+    *   Added bundle analysis and dependency auditing tools.
+*   **Testing**:
+    *   Integrated a testing suite with Vitest and React Testing Library.
 *   **Phase 2 Performance Optimizations**:
     *   Added `fetchpriority="high"` to first image in viewport for LCP optimization.
     *   Implemented initial load limiting (24 photos) with progressive loading capability.